From Jar to native cross-platform Java with pipeline

 path: build/libs/MRT-*.jar

 In the next job, the native build is invoked.
-Cross-compilation is not easily possible, if at all.
+Cross-compilation is not really possible.
 GitHub-hosted runners are great for this purpose.
 A matrix acts like a loop.
-It repeats actions with different inputs.
+It repeats actions or runs them parallel with different inputs.

 native-and-electron: